nerdexam

 PROFESSIONAL-CLOUD-DEVELOPER · Question #373

-The correct answer is D: Create a VM in the same VPC as the Cloud SQL instance.
+The correct answer is D. Create a VM in the same VPC as the Cloud SQL instance.
 Connect to the VM by using Identity-.
-Since the Cloud SQL instance no longer has an external IP, you need to connect securely through a private IP connection within the same VPC.
-By using Identity-Aware Proxy (IAP) for TCP forwarding to connect to a VM in the same VPC as the Cloud SQL instance, you can establish a se
+Google's recommended approach for accessing a private Cloud SQL instance (no external IP) from a local development environment is to use a VM in the same VPC as Cloud SQL, then tunnel through that VM using Identity-Aware Proxy (IAP) TCP forwarding.
+IAP provides authenticated…

 Question